kinou74/Domoticz-Palazzetti/README.md

 ### Custom codes

-Here the standard status code/label:
+Here are the standard status code/label as used in the Palazzetti Connexion Box web interface:

 | Code | Label|
 | ----- | ---------- |